Last Updated on 2022/04/22

 Chi Wang is a freelance graphic artist with over 25 years of experience in the comic book industry.

-He started out in 1993 as an intern at Marvel Comic’s Editorial Department and have worked professionally since for all of the major American comic companies such as Marvel, DC, and Archie Comics.
+He started out in 1993 as an intern at Marvel Comic’s Editorial Department and has worked professionally since for all of the major American comic companies such as Marvel, DC, and Archie Comics.

 Interview by Dominique Musorrafiti